List of DOS commands: PAUSE

 The command is available in MS-DOS versions 1 and later.

 PING

 Allows the user to test the availability of a network connection to a specified host.
 Hostnames are usually resolved to IP addresses.

 It is not included in many DOS versions; typically ones with network stacks will have it as a diagnostic tool.

 POWER

-The POWER command is used to turn power management on and off, report the status of power management, and set levels of power conservation.
-It is an external command implemented as POWER.EXE.
+Turns power management on and off, reports the status of power management, and sets levels of power conservation.
+It is an external command.

 The command is available in MS-DOS versions 6 and later.

 PRINT

-The PRINT command adds or removes files in the print queue.
+Adds or removes files in the print queue.
 This command was introduced in MS-DOS version 2.
 Before that there was no built-in support for background printing files.
 The user would usually use the copy command to copy files to LPT1.